jerrykhh/ig_follower/README.md

---output              Output Directory (optional) --sleep               Sleep time for each request (optional, default 5 seconds) (optional) --user_agent          Please enter your common User Agent
+--output              Output Directory (optional) --sleep               Sleep time for each request (optional, default 5 seconds) (optional) --user_agent          Please enter your common User Agent --cache_login CACHE_LOGIN
+                        It will create the .cache folder after login for reduce the login times (1: True)
 ```

 ## Get user follower to CSV